Profit with purpose: The key to building sustainable businesses

 Of course, we already have a number of excellent examples of family-owned companies that are fully committed to ESG and Stewardship.
-Some of them are a member of BFI and I am sure you can learn from each other.
+Some of them are a member of BFI (Business Families Institute) and I am sure you can learn from each other.

 What should we do?

-Based on some of these experiences we know that it is not about greenwashing or talking about sustainability without concrete actions.
+Based on some of these experiences, we know that it is not about greenwashing or talking about sustainability without concrete actions.
 And it is more than having a strong position at the strategic apex of the organisation, but without rolling out the processes and procedures that guide decision-making by middle and junior management.
 And it requires the alignment of incentives and rewards with the ESG and stewardship commitment of the organisation.
-At the Stewardship Asia Centre we have developed a Stewardship Core Compass that can guide your decision-making.
+At Stewardship Asia Centre, we have developed the Stewardship Compass that can guide your decision-making.
 We see four core values to stewardship, and I quote from our website:

-- A long-term view: steward leaders are long-term thinkers.
+- Long-term view: steward leaders are long-term thinkers.
 They are willing to forego short-term gains to achieve enduring returns.
-They also build organizations that make the world a better place for current and future generations.
+They also build organisations that make the world a better place for current and future generations.
 Family-owned companies have usually no issues with committing to this.

-- An ownership mentality: steward leaders, imagine an inclusive better future, and take it upon themselves to create it.
+- Ownership mentality: steward leaders, imagine an inclusive better future, and take it upon themselves to create it.
 Driven by the mantra of “If it’s to be, it’s up to me,” they take responsibility and make things happen.